-Chemoembolization delivers a high dose of chemotherapy directly into the organ while blocking, or embolizing, the arteries that supply the tumor with blood and nutrients.
-Embolizing the arteries that feed the tumor can help to shrink or destroy the tumor.
+Chemoembolization delivers a highly concentrated dose of chemotherapy drugs injected directly into the organ while blocking, or embolizing, the hepatic artery feeding the tumor with blood and nutrients.
+Embolizing the arteries starve the tumor of its blood supply, shrink, and in some instances, destroy it.

-Chemoembolization can be used in combination with systemic chemotherapy, radiation and radiofrequency ablation treatments.
-These other treatments can be used to treat cancer in other parts of the body while doctors can “utilize chemoembolization to control the cancer in the liver,” according to Iyad Hamarneh, MD, Oncologist, Arizona Oncology Associates in Prescott Valley.
+Chemoembolization can be used to treat liver cancer in combination with systemic chemotherapy, radiation therapy, and radiofrequency ablation treatments.
+These other treatments can be used to treat cancer in other parts of the body while doctors can “utilize chemoembolization to control cancer in the liver,” according to Iyad Hamarneh, MD, Oncologist, Arizona Oncology Associates in Prescott Valley.

 An example is a patient who has colon cancer that has spread to the liver.
 This patient has already undergone surgery and chemotherapy.

-Dr. Hamarneh believes it is important that our community is able to provide top-notch cancer treatment because the financial burden of cancer and the time it takes to treat cancer can be considerable.
+Dr. Hamarneh believes it is important that our community can provide top-notch cancer treatment because the financial burden of cancer and the time it takes to treat cancer can be considerable.

-“It is important to give these patients as normal a quality of life as possible and receiving treatment close to home is an important part of this process,” Dr. Hamarneh said.
+“It is important to give these patients the normal quality of life as possible and receiving treatment close to home is an important part of this process,” Dr. Hamarneh said.

 Dr. Paxton agrees.
 “It is important to provide this treatment locally in our community so that people don’t have to travel to receive it.
 They can spend more time in the comfort of their homes and with their families, and more time with their local doctors.”

-Dr. Paxton’s partner, Interventional Radiologist Matthew Dicker, MD, said, “We work closely with oncologists and their patients to provide minimally invasive options to diagnose and treat or aid in the treatment of cancers.”
+According to Dr. Paxton’s partner, Interventional Radiologist Matthew Dicker, MD, “We work closely with oncologists and their patients to provide minimally invasive options to diagnose and treat or aid in the treatment of cancers.”

-Dr. Hamarneh looks forward to working more closely with the interventional radiologists who perform chemoembolization in the quad-cities area and indicates that it is absolutely great and important that we can provide these options to our patients here locally.
+Dr. Hamarneh looks forward to working closely with interventional radiologists who perform chemoembolization in the quad-cities area and indicates that it is great and important that we can provide these options to our patients here locally.

 “The decision to perform chemoembolization is a complex one that requires close collaboration between the oncologist and interventional radiologist as it may not be the right choice for every patient with primary or secondary liver cancer,” said Dr. Hamarneh.